TheDutchMC/experiments/projects/check-if-player-has-been-online-in-45-days-minecraft/README.md

 - Create folder `input` and `output` in directory
 - Put playerdata files in `input`
 - Run python script
-- Run java script with the full path of output as argument
+- Run java program with the full path of output as argument